etcherfx/MCServerTemplate/README.md

 - Create another secret called `ngrok_token` and input your ngrok authtoken as the value.

-  > _If you don't have a ngrok authtoken, you can [visit here](https://dashboard.ngrok.com) and make an account to get your token._
+  > _If you don't have a ngrok authtoken, you can [visit here](https://dashboard.ngrok.com/get-started/your-authtoken) and make an account to get your token._

 - Run the repl and follow the instructions on the console.

-  > _If your server is running on Purpur, ignore the build number input._

 - Once the console displays `Done!
 For help, type "help"`, navigate to `status.log` and copy the IP address on `line 7` and enter it inside of Minecraft.
 The IP should be something like `tcp://9.tcp.eu.ngrok.io:46797` and you want to copy the whole address **EXCEPT** the `tcp://` part.